Piece-Of-Schmidt/European_Entities/README.md

 ## Overview

 The `unique_entities.csv` dataset is a collection of over 4,000 named entities derived from a comprehensive analysis of major European business newspapers.
 Each entity in the dataset is associated with a specific country or region, reflecting the geographic or institutional context most closely related to it.
-This dataset was created using simple Named Entity Recognition (NER) techniques, specifically employing the Spacy NER model.
+This dataset was created using simple Named Entity Recognition (NER) techniques, specifically employing Spacy's NER models.

 ## Dataset Composition